AtrCheema/SeqMetrics/paper/paper.md

 ---

 # Summary
-Current python infrastructure lacks a robust, unified and simplified library for error and performance metrics calculations.
+Current Python infrastructure lacks a robust, unified and simplified library for error and performance metrics calculations.
 The SeqMetrics application responds to this critical need, providing a robust toolkit for evaluating regression and classification models with a comprehensive suite of performance metrics suitable